Why Does AI Struggle to Tell Time?

 Researchers say reading clocks and understanding calendars requires complex cognitive steps and precise visual discrimination (Pixabay)

 The research team tested models from various companies including OpenAI’s ChatGPT-4o, Google’s Gemini, Anthropic’s Claude, Meta’s Llama, the Chinese model Qwen 2 from Alibaba, and MiniCPM from ModelBest.
-They presented images with different colors and shapes of regular wall clocks, clocks with Roman numerals, and clocks without second hands, as well as calendar images showing days and months for the past 10 year
+They presented images with different clock styles — wall clocks, Roman numeral faces, clocks without second hands — as well as calendar images spanning the past 10 years.

 In the clock test, researchers asked the large language models: “What time is shown in the attached image?”
-For the calendar test, they posed simple questions like “What day does New Year’s Day fall on?” and difficult questions such as “What is the 153rd day of the year?”
+For the calendar test, they posed both simple questions like “What day does New Year’s Day fall on?” and complex queries such as “What is the 153rd day of the year?”

 Overall, AI models did not achieve satisfactory results.
-They correctly read the clock time in less than 25% of cases and struggled with clocks displaying Roman numerals or hands with innovative designs, just as much as they did with clocks lacking second hands.
-Here, researchers indicate that the problem may lie in detecting the hands and interpreting the angles on the clock face.
+They correctly read the clock time in less than 25% of cases and struggled particularly with clocks displaying Roman numerals or innovative hand designs.
+Even clocks lacking second hands caused significant errors.
+Researchers suggest the problem lies in detecting hand positions and interpreting angular relationships on the clock face — skills that require precise spatial reasoning that current vision models lack.

 Notably, the Gemini model scored highest in the clock reading test, while ChatGPT-4o excelled in reading calendars and determining time with 80% accuracy.
-By contrast, most other large language models made errors in the calendar test at approximately 20%
+By contrast, most other large language models made errors in the calendar test at approximately 20%.
+This divergence is telling: models optimized for language reasoning (like GPT-4o) may handle structured calendar grids better, while purely vision-based tasks expose deeper limitations in spatial-temporal understanding.

-Rohit Saxena, one of the study’s authors and a PhD student at the School of Informatics at the University of Edinburgh, said in a university statement: “Most people can tell time and use calendars from an early age, but our results show the significant gap in AI’s ability to perform what are considered very basic skills for humans.
+Rohit Saxena, one of the study’s authors and a PhD student at the School of Informatics at the University of Edinburgh, said: “Most people can tell time and use calendars from an early age, but our results show the significant gap in AI’s ability to perform what are considered very basic skills for humans.
 We should not overlook these problems if we want to integrate AI systems into time-sensitive real-world applications such as scheduling, automation, and assistive technology.”

 He added, “Although AI can complete most of your homework, I wouldn’t recommend relying on it to meet any deadlines.”